fenago/apache-solr/lab_guides/Lab_3.md

 look good but also last long.
 Creating any application follows the same principle and demands proper schema design.

-In this chapter, we will traverse through schema design.
+In this lab, we will traverse through schema design.
 We will understand how to design a schema using documents and fields.
 We will also see various field types and get an understanding of the Schema API.
 We will finally look at schemaless mode.